 He has worked as a Teacher in a range of education settings since 1993.
 Matt is available to work as an Acting Coach and to run workshops and training in Directing and Acting Australia-wide.
-He has taught audition skills and preparation, improvisation, script analysis and development.
+He has taught scene work, audition skills and preparation, improvisation, text analysis and development.

 At the VCA, Matt directed productions such as John Romeril’s Chicago-Chicago, All Souls by Daniel Keene, Roulette by Raimondo Cortese, L’ Intruse by Maurice Maeterlinck, Fire Island by Charles Mee, Light Shining in Buckinghamshire by Caryl Churchill and The Laramie Project by Moisés Kaufmann.

-From 2010-2014, Matt was the Head of Theatre Arts at GOTAFE in Benalla, working as director and dramaturg, curating and programming all student productions for the GOTAFE Regional Academy of Dramatic Art (GRADA).
+From 2010-2014, Matt was the Head of Theatre Arts at GOTAFE in Benalla, working as director and dramaturg, producing and programming all student productions for the GOTAFE Regional Academy of Dramatic Art (GRADA).
 At GRADA, Matt was Course Coordinator for a range of performing arts courses: the Advanced Diploma of Arts (Acting), Diploma of Theatre Arts, Certificate IV in Theatre Arts and Certificate IV in Arts Administration.
 Matt also taught students in the Production and Dance streams at GRADA and worked with a range of community groups in the region on theatre productions.

 In 2012, Matt was a visiting lecturer and guest speaker at the Adelaide College of the Arts.

-In 2013, Matt conducted workshops at Union House Theatre at the University of Melbourne and directed The Tempest for them.
+In 2013, Matt conducted theatre workshops at Union House Theatre at the University of Melbourne and directed The Tempest for them.

-In 2014, BPACC hosted FR!SK, a week long residency by VCA’s Company 2014 offering master classes, community events and workshops and a performance season of four newly devised works.
+In 2014, BPACC presented and co-produced FR!SK, a week long residency by VCA’s Company 2014 offering master classes, community events and workshops and a performance season of four newly devised works.

 In 2016, Matt was a Keynote Speaker at the Australasian Association for Theatre, Drama and Performance Studies Conference: Resilience: Revive, Restore, Reconnect.